N3RDP0RT4L-HQ/.github/profile/README-1.md

 - 📱 We finished iShitOS; A Super-Fast and debloated ROM for the SM-T380.
 - ⌨️ The first SM-T380 working LineageOS build has been released.
-- 📫 I'm a **HUGE** Linux user!
-DO NOT UNDERESTIMATE THE DECADE OF MY VOYAGE!
+- 📫 Our founder likes MacOS.
 - 💻 We're currently working on a stock rom edit for the codename "enuma" device.
 - ⚡ Fun fact: We have our own website.